MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 Windows App SDK 1.1 will introduce support for self-contained deployment.
 Our [Deployment overview](../package-and-deploy/deploy-overview.md) details the differences between framework-dependent and self-contained deployment, and how to get started.

 **Known issues:**
-- A C++ app that is MSIX-packaged needs to add the below to the bottom of their project file to workaround a bug in the self-contained `.targets` file that removes framework references to VCLibs:
+- A C++ app that's packaged needs to add the below to the bottom of its project file to work around a bug in the self-contained `.targets` file that removes framework references to VCLibs:

     ```xml
     <PropertyGroup>